tandt53/hashnode-posts/test-automation-architecture.md

 ![Layered architecture pattern](https://cdn.hashnode.com/res/hashnode/image/upload/v1667495549657/_r48nZGtM.png?auto=compress)

-Image is cited from the book "Software architecture patterns" by Mark Richards.
+This image was taken from Mark Richard's book "Software architecture patterns.".

-This post does not go deeply about this pattern, because there's tone of document on the internet you can find and read.
+This post does not go into detail about this pattern, because there are many documents on the internet you can find and read.
 Test automation is like a software solution/product, so it can definitely follow this kind of pattern to inherit all its advantages.

 ## Test automation layers
-I will list down some basic layers in test automation, with code samples, and how to define which layer is line/method of code belong to.
+I will list down some basic layers in test automation, with code samples, and how to define which layer the line/method of code belongs to

-Here is basic example for web automation using Selenium Webdriver:
+Here is a basic example of web automation using Selenium Webdriver:
 ```java
 public class LoginTest{
     @Test